top of page

 However, I did imagine, at one point in my life, that I would travel and experience cultures, people with more imagination, and different views of life itself.
 I wanted to see what else was there in this life.
 Is this all there is to us?
 I can say that I had my first existential question at the age of 10.

-So, the curveball.....I am at an age to be a grandmother, which I am not.
-I am at an age to retire that I'm not.
+So, the curveball...
+I am at an age to be a grandmother, which I am not.
+I am at an age to retire, which I'm not.
 At an age to have deposited enough memories and wisdom that I can share with the world, which I don't.
 Most importantly, at an age where I wanted to have completed my first book, which I didn't.
-I am, however, working from home, babysitting two rambunctious cats, endlessly trying to clean an overlooked house, dealing with children's health issues, and most importantly, working again with my husband, who failed at my first try 25 years ago.
+I am, however, working from home, babysitting two rambunctious cats, endlessly trying to clean an overlooked house, dealing with my children's health issues, and most importantly, working again with my husband, which failed at my first try 25 years ago.

 Recent Posts